Krishna: Inscriptions

-The first known depiction of the life of Krishna himself comes relatively late, with a relief found in Mathura, and dated to the 1st–2nd century CE.
+The first known depiction of the life of Krishna himself comes relatively late, with a relief found in Mathura dated to the 1st–2nd century CE.
 This fragment seems to show Vasudeva, Krishna's father, carrying baby Krishna in a basket across the Yamuna.
-The relief shows at one end a seven-hooded Naga crossing a river, where a makara crocodile is thrashing around, and at the other end a person seemingly holding a basket over his head.
+At one end, the relief shows a seven-hooded Naga crossing a river, where a makara crocodile is thrashing around, and, at the other end, a person seemingly holding a basket over his head.